 A “confident, energetic” performer with “warmth and beauty in his voice”, tenor Chris Carr is making his way onto stages across the country.
 Raised in the small town of Quasqueton, IA, Mr. Carr has most recently performed roles at Arizona Opera, Washington National Opera, The Glimmerglass Festival, The Merola Opera Program, Lyric Opera of Kansas City, Central City Opera, and Des Moines Metro Opera, among others.

-Mr. Carr opens this season with a debut with Madison Opera as Tybalt in Romeo et Juliette, and joins Cedar Rapids Opera Theatre as Beppe in Pagliacci.
-He will also appear with the Jacksonville Symphony for Handel’s Messiah, and make a debut with the Berkshire Opera Festival in summer 2017.
-Last season, Mr. Carr returned to Des Moines Metro Opera singing two roles: Dr. Caius in Falstaff, and Older Galileo in Galileo Galilei.
+Last season Mr. Carr a returned to Arizona Opera for a workshop of The Copper Queen, followed by a debut with Madison Opera as Tybalt in Romeo et Juliette, and joined Cedar Rapids Opera Theatre as Beppe in Pagliacci.
+He also appeared with the Jacksonville Symphony for Handel’s Messiah.
+Previously, Mr. Carr returned to Des Moines Metro Opera singing two roles: Dr. Caius in Falstaff, and Older Galileo in Galileo Galilei.

 After several seasons performing as a baritone in some of the country’s most respected houses and festivals, in the summer of 2015 Mr. Carr made a successful transition to tenor repertoire.
 He made his company debut with Arizona Opera in 2013 as part of the Marion Roose Pullin Opera Studio.
 While there he performed many roles including, Eugene Onegin in Eugene Onegin, Malatesta in Don Pasquale, and Schaunard in La bohème.
 In February of 2014 Mr. Carr was announced the recipient of the Igor Gorin Memorial Award.
 That year he made his debut at The Glimmerglass Festival where he sang, among other assignments, Billy Bigelow in Carousel, and Washington National Opera where he sang The Pilot in The Little Prince.